Types of Braces

 Some teens may have even started Phase I treatment at an earlier age and are now following it up with full braces or other orthodontic treatment.

-Beyond outward appearances, untreated dental problems can have a lasting impact on your teen’s oral and overall health.
-If you notice any of the following issues, we recommend a complimentary consultation with Dr. Diana and Dr. Neil at New England Orthodontic Specialists since they could be signs your teen may benefit from orthodontic treatment.
+Beyond outward appearances, untreated dental problems can have a lasting impact on your teen's oral and overall health.
+If you notice any of the following issues, we recommend a free consultation with Dr. Diana and Dr. Neil at New England Orthodontic Specialists since they could be signs your teen may benefit from orthodontic treatment.

 • Early, late, or irregular loss of their baby teeth